datalad/datalad-metalad/docs/source/user_guide/writing-extractors.rst

 ``extract()``
 -------------

 This function is used for actual metadata extraction.
 It has one parameter called ``output_location``.
 If the output category of the extractor is ``DataOutputCategory.IMMEDIATE``, this parameter will be ``None``.
-If the output category is ``DataOutputCategory.FILE``. this parameter will contain either a file name or a ``file``-object into which the extractor can write its output.
+If the output category is ``DataOutputCategory.FILE``, this parameter will contain either a file name or a ``file``-object into which the extractor can write its output.

 The function should return an ``datalad_metalad.extractors.base.ExtractorResult`` object.
 The ``ExtractorResult`` is a `dataclass <https://docs.python.org/3/library/dataclasses.html>`_ object, containing the following fields:

 - ``extractor_version``: a version string representing the extractor's version.